Debra Wood, RN

 The doctor will look at your ear canal and eardrum using an instrument with a light that is held at the external opening of the ear.
 A tuning fork can help evaluate hearing.
 You should receive a complete hearing test.
 Imaging tests, such as a

-MRI, may be ordered to rule out serious conditions.
+MRI scan, may be ordered to rule out serious conditions.

 Tinnitus treatment depends on what is causing the symptoms.
 This may mean: